Blaine Trump: Personal life

 In 1984 she married Robert Trump, who worked in his property-developer family firm Trump Organization and they were together for 25 years, from 1984 to 2009.
 In October 2004, Blaine overdosed on pills and was hospitalized at Mount Sinai Hospital in Manhattan, New York after she learned her husband had bought a $3.7 million house on Long Island for his girlfriend, Ann Marie Pallan, who was his secretary for many years.
 They were involved in a lengthy divorce battle.
 The divorce was filed in 2007, went to court in 2008, and they reached a secret settlement in 2010.

+After Robert and Blaine separated, in 2006, after more than 20 years of marriage, they put their 6,500-square-foot, three-unit, three-floor, unfinished co-op residence on the market.

 In 2012, Blaine Trump put her $17.5 million mansion in Millbrook, New York, up for sale.

 In 2017, Blaine Trump and her life partner Steve Simon attended President Donald Trump's inauguration ball in Washington.